Trial of Patrick Eugene Prendergast: Reactions of trial witnesses

 I have no reason to change my mind since I testified.
 I think there never was a clearer case of insanity.
 The verdict is outrageous and the execution of Prendergast would be nothing short of judicial murder.

 Public reaction to the verdict

 Public reactions were predominantly supportive of the trial's outcome.
 The popular view was that his execution would serve as an example to deter other "cranks" from carrying out similar acts of violence against government officials.

 Incidentally, towards the end of the trial another so-called "crank" had attempted to use a revolver to assassinate a mayor of a large American city.
-(Note: in the 1890s, Louisville was among the twenty most- populous cities in the United States) On December 26, an aggrieved man named had walked into the office of Henry S. Tyler (mayor of Louisville, Kentucky) and attempted to assasinate him, only to be disarmed by Tyler.
+(Note: in the 1890s, Louisville was among the twenty most- populous cities in the United States) On December 26, an aggrieved man named had walked into the office of Henry S. Tyler (mayor of Louisville, Kentucky) and attempted to assassinate him, only to be disarmed by Tyler.